 There’s no doubt caring can be tough - emotionally, practically and physically.
 But that doesn’t mean we have to be glum.
 The real belly laughs that come from misunderstandings over Zoom can throw a whole new light on how things feel.

-Over the 100 days of lockdown we’ve seen peaks and troughs.
+Over the 100 days of lockdown we saw peaks and troughs.
 Early on, we were focused on getting the practical things right.
-Then we were coming to terms with the emotional impact of it all.
+Then we came to terms with the emotional impact of it all.
 Later, we wanted to find ways of thriving not just surviving.
 All these stages had to come at the right point, once we were ready to think ahead.

-So now we start to move into the ‘new normal’ - whatever that is.
-We’ll be continuing our virtual cuppas, and our regular e-support package will still be coming out.
+So now that we've moved onto the ‘new normal’, Mobilise will still be continuing our virtual cuppas, and our weekly emails to keep carers in the loop.
 But we’re also building new ways to support each other as we go along.

 What are the big challenges for you?
-What kind of support would make a difference for you in the next few months?
-Let us know
+What kind of support would make a difference for now that we have come out of lockdown?
+Do let us know here.